ibm-cloud-docs/security-compliance/collector-customer.md

 1. After you create a collector in the {{site.data.keyword.cloud_notm}} console, you are invited to download the collector.
 Be sure that you meet the prerequisites.
 2. Select **Download YAML file** to deploy the collector on an EKS or ROKS cluster.
 The registration key is included in the file.
 3. Click **Download**.
 4. The descriptor file contains all the metada of the installable collector.
-You can edit the `name space` and the resource values such as `cpu` and `memory`.
+You can edit the `name space` and the resource values, such as `cpu` and `memory`.
 5. In terminal, if you are deploying the collector on an EKS cluster, run the following command:

    ```sh